You can get there. only if you know where you are going!

 You will lose heart if you don’t build some rewards in along the way.
 So build them into the plan.
 Go back through your milestones.
 How will you reward yourself for your success at each level?
 Buy yourself some flowers, take a special weekend off, or get yourself a new gadget.
 Celebrate with your partners, your friends and those who support you.
 Love life along the way or you may arrive at your goals having lost all that is important.

 7. Share your goals with someone that you trust.

 Having goals means sharing goals.
 Once you have written out your plan and you have it making sense, share your plan with someone in the social media or email marketing industry and get some encouragement and some feedback.
 You will find out that others believe in you and they believe in your plan.
 That will give you the strength to carry it through and be consistent.

-If you have any trouble beyond that we will help you with free tips in our website blog, or you can contact us for a free consultation.
+If you have any trouble beyond that we will help you with tips in our blog, or you can contact us for a free consultation.
 We can teach you how, or do it all for you allowing you to be “on” your business instead of being “in” it.
-We have affordable package rates for every size of business.

 Kerry George is the owner of Loyal2U as well as one of the owners of The Canadian Imperial Business Network.
 She is an author, speaker, mentor, and successful entrepreneur bringing together thousands of business owners and professionals every year through over 400 events in the Calgary region alone.